 The Pennsylvania General Assembly passed, and the Governor signed, Act 65 in December 2017.
-This act granted the Public Utility Commission oversight of the Pittsburgh Water and Sewer Authority.
-Effective April 1, 2018,, PWSA is transitioning to oversight by the PA PUC with respect to customer service, operations performance, and ratemaking.
+This act granted the Public Utility Commission oversight of the Pittsburgh Water and Sewer Authority (PWSA).
+Effective April 1, 2018, PWSA transitioned to oversight by the PA PUC with respect to customer service, operations performance, and ratemaking.

 The transition to PA PUC oversight offers PWSA customers new consumer protections and opportunities as outlined under the Responsible Utility Customer Protection Act.
-A description of the protections in the Act can be found here.
+A description of the protections in the Act are outlined in the Responsible Utility Customer Protection Act.

-In addition, you can find the regulations regarding Standards and Billing Practices under the oversight of the PA PUC by clicking here.
+In addition, you can find the regulations regarding Standards and Billing Practices under the oversight of the PA PUC, outlined in Your Rights and Responsibilities as a Utility Consumer.

-- Your first point of contact when dealing with a billing issue, reporting a leak, or asking a general question about your service is still PWSA Customer Service at email@example.com or 412-255-2423.
+- Your first point of contact when dealing with a billing issue, reporting a leak, or asking a general question about your service is still Customer Service at firstname.lastname@example.org or 412-255-2423 (Press 5).

-- PWSA has an obligation to help you with your issue to ensure that you are satisfied with their resolution.
+- PWSA has an obligation to help you with your issue to ensure that you are satisfied with our resolution.

-- If you are unsatisfied, PWSA’s internal Compliance Group will attempt to resolve your complaint within 30 days.
+- If you are unsatisfied, PWSA’s internal Compliance Group will attempt to resolve your complaint within thirty (30) days.

-- If you are still not satisfied, you may open a complaint with the PUC.
+- If you are still not satisfied, you may open a complaint with the PA PUC.

 - You may not open a complaint with the PA PUC until you have contacted PWSA Customer Service and worked with us to resolve the matter.